M.A. in Statistics Hybrid Online/On-campus Program

 Before choosing the part-time option, review the fall course schedule.
 The online courses tend to run during early morning hours and in-person virtual attendance depends upon the course instructor.

-- International students must attend full time and register for all four online courses in the first semester.**
+- International students in F-1 status must attend full time and register for all four online courses in the first semester.**

 All online students must be present (online) for quizzes and exams.
 Hybrid students, by program design, are remote during the fall semester and may not be on campus.